 Science Rationale Summary

-The STP #6 science target DYNAMIC (Dynamic Neutral Atmosphere) mission will provide the necessary understanding of fundamental physical processes (e.g., wave dissipation, mean-flow interactions) that underlie the transfer of energy momentum into the I/T system (especially within the critical 100-200 km height regime), and the thermosphere, as well as revealing the ionosphere variability that these waves incur at higher altitudes.
+The science target Lower Atmosphere Driving Mission will provide the necessary understanding of fundamental physical processes (e.g., wave dissipation, mean-flow interactions) that underlie the transfer of energy momentum into the I/T system (especially within the critical 100-200 km height regime), and the thermosphere, as well as revealing the ionosphere variability that these waves incur at higher altitudes.

 The balance between solar drivers, auroral energy flux and particle precipitation, and forcing from below depends upon local time, season, geomagnetic conditions, and solar cycle.
 This dictates a mission design which separates the spatial from temporal influences on the properties of the upper atmosphere.
-The DYNAMIC mission is the first to study the atmosphere as a whole.
+This mission is the first to study the atmosphere as a whole.
 Atmospheric tides due to persistent tropical rainstorms produce large longitudinal and local time variations in bulk ionosphere-thermosphere-mesosphere (ITM) properties, e.g., temperature, wind, composition, airglow and plasma density.
 Gravity waves generated by hurricanes or typhoons propagate into the thermosphere.
 They are postulated as possible causes for a variety of ionospheric phenomena, including plasma bubbles, sporadic-E patches and traveling ionospheric disturbances.
 Ongoing meteorological capabilities that provide global information on the temperature, winds, and density at the lower boundary, along with evolving modeling capabilities, the global network of ionospheric and upper atmospheric sensors available through NSF and DoD facilities, and international collaborations are all complementary efforts which would enhance the whole atmosphere study.

-The DYNAMIC mission is urgently needed to address questions that are key to the development of the study of the whole atmosphere system.
+This mission is urgently needed to address questions that are key to the development of the study of the whole atmosphere system.
 Our ability to predict and interpret the behavior of the upper atmosphere is currently limited by the large uncertainties in the magnitude and efficiency of the driving forces from below.
 The response function that converts forcing from below into ITM response needs to be determined.
-In order to develop the modeling capability to capture our understanding of the physics of the upper atmosphere, the DYNAMIC mission is a necessary element.
+In order to develop the modeling capability to capture our understanding of the physics of the upper atmosphere, this mission is a necessary element.

 Example questions for this science target are: